MoleMan1024/audiowagon/docs/faq.markdown

 I am fine, thanks.
 If you really want to give something in return, please put it towards a good cause, for example to protect the environment (reforestation, solar power, right-to-repair, local projects, etc.).

+*Update Nov 2021:* Oh wow, people are actually doing this and notifying me, this is amazing! 😄

+- Thank you Timo for planting 100 trees in Madagascar